 FOOD & DRINK >> The café at the Engine House visitor centre serves well-priced light meals in an airy, bright space with a great view of passing trains and out over the Severn Valley.
-There are refreshment rooms and pubs at Kidderminster and Bridgnorth, and there's also a trolley buffet service on the trains.
-Dining car carriages cannot accommodate wheelchairs at one of the tables.
+There are refreshment rooms and pubs at Kidderminster and Bridgnorth, and a trolley buffet service is available on the trains.
+Dining carriages cannot accommodate wheelchairs, and passengers must be able to navigate a step to enter/exit.